How to Clean a Circuit Board

 - Disconnect cables and remove any chips coming from the circuit board.

-- Dip your brush into the solution you’ve created and start scrubbing the board carefully to loosen up the corroded areas.
+- Dip your brush into the PCB cleaning liquid you’ve created and start scrubbing the board carefully to loosen up the corroded areas.

 - Once you’ve applied the baking soda and water mixture to all the affected areas, allow 20-30 minutes for it to dry on the circuit board.